Armakizon/id-passport-renew-appointment/README.md

 About getting around the captcha:

-1. Check if current setup works
+1. Check if current setup works.
+NO
-2. Check if resetting the profile with a new one works
+2. Check if resetting the profile with a new one works.
+NO
-3. Check if coppying certain amount of files from your real one works
+3. Check if coppying certain amount of files from your real one works MAYBE

 import requests